Aperture-Finance/uniswap-v3-automation-sdk/README.md

 success Using linked package for "@aperture_finance/uniswap-v3-automation-sdk".
 ```

-4. (Optional) If making changes on this sdk repo, you will need to build again
+4. (Optional) If making changes on this sdk repo, you will need to re-build this sdk repo

 ```
 ❯ yarn && yarn build
 ```

-5. Use unlink followed by yarn install --force in the target project to clean up the soft link
+5. Use unlink followed by `yarn install --force` in the target project to clean up the soft link

 ```
 ❯ yarn unlink @aperture_finance/uniswap-v3-automation-sdk